EugeneVasiliev/nuitrack-prefabs-new/Assets/NuitrackSDK/README.txt

 - Async init - Nuitrack starts in a separate thread.
 This removes a slight hang when starting work.
 But then you need to make sure that no scripts will try to get data from Nuitrack before initializing Nuitrack.
 Tip: You can disable the necessary prefab, and enable it after initialization by placing it in the Init Event field (you can see an example on the AllModulesScene scene)
 - Init Event - The event that is called after Nuitrack is initialized.
 You can put here any actions that should be called after initialization
-- use file record - insert this path of your *.oni or *.bag file and you can use the recording instead of the sensor (~3 min).
+- use file record - Insert this path of your *.oni or *.bag file and you can use the recording instead of the sensor (~3 min).
 If you want to stop using it, uncheck the box.
 (You may also need to restart the editor)

 [Sets values in Nuitrack\nuitrack\nuitrack\data\nuitrack.config so that you don't have to manually edit this file.
 If you have previously edited the values in nuitrack.config, they will have a higher priority than the checkboxes on the prefab. (it is recommended not to edit nuitrack.config at all)]